 In such a changing world, where time and profitability predominate, companies often forget the third fundamental factor… quality.
 But is it possible to put these three variables into the equation and get a positive result?

-If we look back a bit, in 2001, A group of experts, at the request of Engineer Kent Beck (creator of the XP and TDD methodologies), met to discuss the situation of software development and coined the term “agile methodologies”.
+If we look back a bit, in 2001, A group of experts (Dedicated Team), at the request of Engineer Kent Beck (creator of the XP and TDD methodologies), met to discuss the situation of software development and coined the term “agile methodologies”.
 The expression referred to a framework in which it was possible to increase the quality of development, reduce time, eliminate uncertainty, accept tolerance to change… in short, increase customer satisfaction.

 The meeting attendees signed the following letter: